gvwilson/thirdbit/_posts/2018/12/2018-12-27-use-case-maps.md

 but mapping them to databases, services, and users (who are a crucial to how every real data analysis unfolds) would be pretty cool.

+(Diagrams are taken from slides that John Reekie kindly sent me back in 2007.)